WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 # Choosing the word to guess

-In the rules of Hangman one player selects a mystery word - which has to be a normal dictionary word, not anyone or anything's name and not slang.
+In old-fashioned Hangman one player would choose a mystery word - which has to be a normal dictionary word, not anyone or anything's name and not slang and the other player would try to guess it.

+In the computer version the computer chooses the word and the player has to try and guess it.

 In the starter project you will see a tab titled ```main.py```, and next to it another tab titled ```Hangman_words.txt```.
 This tab refers to a computer *file* which has been uploaded to the Trinket project.
 If you click on this tab you will see a list of 400 words, all in capital letters, which are from six to 10 letters long and fit the rules.
 We will have the computer select a word at random from this list as the mystery word to guess.

-There are three operations we need to code to do this
+To do this we need to write code to

-* open the file
+* open the ```Hangman_words.txt``` file
-* read the words from the file into a Python list variable
+* read all 400 words from the file into a Python list
-* select an word at random from the list as the mystery word
+* select a word at random from this list as the mystery word

+Each of these operations needs a single line of Python code.

 ## Opening the file